 As a University, we’ve committed to work together to substantially grow UConn/UConn Health’s capacity for high-level research, scholarship, and creative endeavors.
 As part of its Research Development (RD) efforts, the Office of the Vice President for Research now offers proposal development services to increase the competitiveness of proposals UConn/UConn Health investigators submit to funders.
+The services offered include consultation, brief and in depth proposal reviews, and large and complex proposal support.
+They are open to all UConn/UConn Health faculty free of charge.

 Proposal development services build on the success of OVPR RD initiatives such as grantwriting training and seed funding programs by providing grantwriting support, including grantsmanship reviews, proposal editing, and project management support for large and complex proposals.
 These services are designed to ensure that high-quality science and scholarship proposed by UConn investigators can be as competitive as possible.

-To learn more about the role and mission of our Research Development team, the services we offer, and UConn’s priority areas for research growth, please explore our website.
+To learn more about the role and mission of our Research Development Services team, the services we offer, and UConn’s priority areas for research growth, please explore our website.

 RDS Proposal Development Mission